Frequently Asked Questions

 Can I visit my horse in hospital?

-At The Equine Health and Performance Centre, we understand that visiting your horse while in Hospital is important to you.
-We encourage you to visit during the following periods by appointment;
+At the Equine Health and Performance Centre, we understand that visiting your horse while in hospital is important to you.
+We encourage you to visit by appointment.

 How often will a vet contact me to discuss my horse's medical progress?